rob10campbell/PRoPS-colloids_setup/04-VMD-Install-Guide.md

 The GSD file should now open!

-You can close the Molecule File Browser and select the OpenGL Display to view the default visualization setting (which displays "bonds" between your particles).
+You can close the Molecule File Browser and select the OpenGL Display window to view the default visualization setting (which displays "bonds" between your particles).
 <br>
 <br>
 See the guide to Using VMD for an overview of visualization options.